 Organising information (information management)

-- maintenance of a database of references
+- creating and maintaining a database of references

 - downloading references from other databases